shivamMg/ppds/README.md

  └───┘ └───┘ └───┘ └───┘ └───┘ └───┘ └───┘ └───┘ └───┘ └───┘ └───┘ └───┘
 ```

+## Notes

+Printing Stacks and Queues requires defining Pop and Push methods.
+Internally these methods are used to get all elements - first by popping all elements then pushing them back in correct order.
+Use it with caution since the actual data structure is being modified when printing.
+After printing it'll be back to its original state.
+I've discussed why I decided to keep it this way in this [reddit thread](https://redd.it/8pbvrd).
+If there is no simultaneous read/write while printing, for instance from a different go routine, then you don't need to worry about it.
+Also, this caveat is only for Stacks and Queues.

 ## Contribute

 Bug reports, PRs, feature requests, all are welcome.